-I received this book for free from Library in exchange for an honest review.
+I received this book for free from Library for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.The Midwife's Confession by Diane Chamberlain

 Published by Mira on 2011-04-26

 Genres: Contemporary Women, Family Life, Fiction, Literary

 Your Favorite Indie Bookstore* | Barnes & Noble* | Amazon Kindle* | Amazon Paperback*

 I loved the characters & felt a sense of loss when I finished the book.
 Excellent read.

 Synopsis from Goodreads: